janearc/sib/Short.md

   authority.
 The less authority is invoked, the more comfortable people will be speaking frankly, or indeed at all.
 More comfort leads to more openness.
   &hellip;which leads to less secrecy.
+* Commit to taxonomies and ontologies.
+Often, especially in government and organisations that have a lot of "administrative baggage" or a long history build up systems that make it difficult to find things, even very important policies.
+This can be used as a lever by small groups of people to assert control through secrecy over larger groups of people.
+Commit to placing all documents, records of decicions, and internal history in a flat-as-possible, easily-searched, regularly-and-intelligently-indexed hierarchy of documents.
+  When someone wishes to know why a thing is done or why it exists, it should not be an effort to find the document supporting it.
+* Resist "organisational knowledge."
+Akin to "cargo-cult" practices, organisational knowledge happens when a group perpetuates an activity for the sole reason of having always done it "that way."
+Instead, try to make it easier for everyone to understand, at all times, why anything is being done.
+If there is sunlight on everything, there are few if any chances for motivations to be hidden;
+  these hidden motivations often include such ugliness as bigotry and nepotism.